A historic London pub with a red façade A historic London pub with a red façade

 The Dove

-The Dove in Hammersmith was established in the 1700s, originally as a coffee house where women were banned and men came to mingle.
-It's got a typical wood interior throughout its labyrinth of rooms and supposedly houses Britain's smallest bar, coming in at just 4ft by 7ft 10.
-It's said that poet James Thompson wrote the words to Rule Britannia! in this very pub whilst Ernest Hemingway, Dylan Thomas and William Morris were also frequent visitors.
-It's located along the Thames, which the cosy outside courtyard certainly makes the most of with quaint riverside views.
+The Dove was established in the 1700s, originally as a coffee house where women were banned and men came to mingle.
+It's got a typical wood interior throughout and supposedly houses Britain's smallest bar, measuring just 4ft by 7ft 10.
+It's said that poet James Thompson wrote the words to “Rule, Britannia!” in this historic London pub, and Ernest Hemingway, Dylan Thomas, and William Morris were also frequent visitors.
+It's located along the Thames; the cosy outside courtyard makes the most of this with riverside views.

 The Ten Bells